Marine Fungi: Nature's Hidden Allies in the Fight Against Plastic Pollution

 How It Works

-Marine fungi produce specialized enzymes that break plastic polymers into smaller, harmless molecules.
-By gradually exposing the fungi to increasing concentrations of plastic, scientists “trained” them to enhance enzyme production, mimicking natural evolutionary pressures.
-Within weeks, the fungi colonized plastic surfaces, reducing mass and releasing byproducts that could be recycled.
+Marine fungi produce specialised enzymes that break plastic polymers into smaller, harmless molecules.
+By gradually exposing the fungi to increasing concentrations of plastic, scientists "trained" them to enhance enzyme production, mimicking natural evolutionary pressures.
+Within weeks, the fungi colonised plastic surfaces, reducing mass and releasing byproducts that could be recycled.

 Why This Discovery Matters